Informa sells U.S. government contract business

-(Reuters) - Informa plc (INF.L) has hived off its non-core Robbins Gioia division, a business that one analyst said had been troublesome for the British business media group.
+May 25 (Reuters) - Informa plc has hived off its non-core Robbins Gioia division, a business that one analyst said had been troublesome for the British business media group.

 U.S.-based Robbins Gioia -- which is a consulting company mainly to the U.S. government -- was acquired by Informa in 2005 and has come under pressure as a result of the U.S. government moving more work in house.